by Monica A. Ross, LPC

-Why think about values when looking for another job or when making the decision whether or not to enroll in classes or whatever the issue may be?
-People who are rising above unfortunate circumstance and aiming for resiliency may come from a place of a lack of resources.
+Why think about values when looking for another job or when making the decision whether or not to enroll in classes, or whatever the issue may be?
+People who are rising above unfortunate circumstances and aiming for resiliency may come from a place of a lack of resources.
 This could be the contributing factor to the unfortunate circumstances some find themselves in.

 For example, one may value spending quality time with one’s partner.
-But in the competing interests of also needing to make money, that same individual might opt for the sales job that requires 90 percent travel at $150k per year even though it consumes his time.
+But in the competing interests of also needing to make money, that same individual might opt for the sales job that requires 90% travel at $150k per year even though it consumes his time.

 Similarly, one might consider oneself a law-abiding citizen who respects the rules of the road, but if that same person were driving to see a relative who had just been admitted to the hospital because of an emergency, they might shirk the value of stopping when at a red light and feel rushed to get to the hospital as quickly as they possibly could.

 How often do we pause to reflect on our values—to write them down even—not only write them down but prioritize them?
-This is a great thing to do periodically as our values change throughout the lifespan.
-The freedom to travel one might have more highly valued in his early 20s post college with the year spent abroad in Germany and before transitioning to the daily grind of the 8am-5pm.
+This is a great thing to do periodically as our values change throughout the life span.
+The freedom to travel might have been more highly valued in one’s early 20s post college, with the year spent abroad in Germany and before transitioning to the daily grind of the 8am-5pm.

 How do we go about prioritizing values?

-Prioritizing is about 1.Knowing first what values we possess 2.
-Recognizing that those values change over time 3.
-Accepting that it is okay for those values to change 4.
-When values are competing have the ability and confidence to source out the higher ones 5.
-Know that our values are influenced as times by circumstance and 5.
-Separate out what our own true values might be versus a value given to us by family, peer groups, or social norms.
+Prioritizing is about 1) knowing first what values we possess, 2) recognizing that those values change over time, 3) accepting that it is okay for those values to change, 4) having the ability and confidence to source out the higher ones when values are competing, 5) knowing that our values are influenced at times by circumstance, and 6) separating out what our own true values might be versus a value given to us by family, peer groups, or social norms.